efabless/openlane2/Readme.md

 See [Docker-based installation](https://openlane2.readthedocs.io/en/latest/getting_started/docker_installation/index.html) in the docs.

+Do note you'll need to add `--dockerized` to most CLI invocations of OpenLane.

 ### Nix
 Works for macOS and Linux.
 A bit more complex to set up, but more integrated with your filesystem and overall less upload and download deltas.